 306-2 Waste by type and disposal method

-- c.
-Determination of waste disposal method - i.
+b.
+Total weight of non-hazardous waste, with a breakdown by disposal methods c.
+Determination of waste disposal method i.
 Disposed of directly by the organization, or otherwise directly confirmed ii.
 Information provided by the waste disposal contractor